elizabethmcd/MEHG/README.md

 ### Metadata and Reorganization

-For all available genomes, I will organize the metadata and rename all the genomes in a uniform way to make all downstream processes easier.
-The genomes are split into archaea and bacteria folders, and the naming scheme will be `archaea0001` and `bacteria0001` and so on and so forth.
-First, we will create a dataframe of the existing names and the corresponding taxonomy.
+For Genbank genomes, all genomes are renamed in a uniform way to make all downstream processes easier.
+The genomes are split into archaea and bacteria folders, and the naming scheme is `archaea0001` and `bacteria0001` and so on and so forth.
+First, create a dataframe of the existing names and the corresponding taxonomy.
 For the reference genomes from genbank, all metadata are in `_assembly_details.txt` files.
 The script `genbank-reference-metadata-prep.py` will take a directory of the assembly detail files and create two files, one with all the metadata for each genome, and one with the genome name and corresponding taxonomy.
 The UBA, permafrost, and aquifer datasets' taxonomy can be accessed from the assembly information BioProject files that were downloaded to get the accession numbers.
+Also, `ncbi-download-tool` allows for downloading metadata (with the `-m` flag), so don't have to parse the assembly details file.

 To keep all genomes named uniformly, create a list of all the FNA files of all genome bins in the archaea and bacteria folders.
 Use the scripts `create-new-genome-names.py` to create new, sequential names based on the order of the FNA files.
 Then to get the matching metadata of the original genome names to the new names, run `all-genome-metadata.py`, which will also give classifications for the new names, and all genomes in the database.
 To change the names in the two lists: